crate/crate-python/docs/by-example/connection.rst

 This documentation section outlines different attributes, methods, and behaviors of the ``crate.client.connection.Connection`` object.

-To improve focus and reduce boilerplate, the example code uses an instance of ``ClientMocked`` instead of a real ``Client`` instance.
-It is used for demonstration purposes, so the example doesn't need a real database connection.
+The examples use an instance of ``ClientMocked`` instead of a real ``Client`` instance.
+This allows us to verify the examples without needing a real database connection.

 .. rubric:: Table of Contents